-MANAGING MONEY is an endeavor fraught with uncertainty, so we should prepare for what we can’t control—and control what we can.
+MANAGING MONEY is an endeavor fraught with uncertainty, so we should be mentally prepared for what we can’t control, while striving to control what we can.
 With those twin goals in mind, we might focus on five broad areas.

 First, we should make sure we save diligently during our working years, while taking care not to spend too much once we’re retired.
 Investors expend endless effort to improve their portfolio’s performance—usually to no good result.
 Meanwhile, they often ignore one of the most powerful levers at their disposal: how much they save and spend.